marcustriplett/circuitmap/README.md

 pip install ./circuitmap
 ```

 Then install the JAX version compatible with your OS and hardware using the instructions at https://github.com/google/jax.
+Currently, CAVIaR supports JAX versions up to 0.3.15.

 # Basic usage